Epicalable/ComDash/README.md

 ```
 ComDash Updates In This Commit:-
 Update Highlights:-
-1. HUGE UPDATE: Our entire codebase has been re-written with React Js
+1. HUGE UPDATE: Our entire codebase has been re-written with React Js and TailwindCSS
    for the frontend and FireBase as the backend database in-line with Project-WrapSpeed
    and React Js will be supported till the forseeable future.
-2. A new login page and an improved settings page to store and retrieve Api-keys under
-   user's email in the Firestore database.
-3. To-Do tasks will now be stored in Firestore database under user's email.
-4. Logout button has been added on the sidebar for signing out from your email.
+2. ENTIRE CSS codebase has been modified by implementing TailwindCSS.
+3. The use of localstorage to store info has been depreciated, Going forward all info
+   requests will be directed and handled with Firebase.

 Code Checks Manifest:-
 All Checks Status: ✅